eraybasar/pesdk-docs/_guides/android/v5/customization/index.md

   - '/guides/android/v5/customization/styling'
 ---
 <!--

+Configuration:
+- change color of button/icon (2x)
+- change background color
+- change background color in listview/toolbar
+change the corner image (?!)

+Localization:
+(- change Export/Save-Button (to a different to a text) (5x))
+- change text for menu item

+Theming:
-change Export/Save-Button (either to a different icon or to a text) (5x) change color of button/icon (2x) change background color change background color in listview/toolbar change the corner image (?!)
+- change Export/Save-Button (either to a different icon) (5x)
-Can I only change the photo editor toolbar background color not the specific tools (like Transform or filter) background color? change the photo editor preview background (from black to white) change camera button change camera view (to white background) change text for menu item change the chequered box on the color changer to a rainbow box -->
+- Can I only change the photo editor toolbar background color not the specific tools (like Transform or filter) background color?
+- Change the photo editor preview background (from black to white)
+- change camera button
+- change camera view (to white background)
+- change the chequered box on the color changer to a rainbow box

+Customization:
+- Replace Export/Save Button from icon to text

+-->